WeepingDogel/matrix-historian/docs/development.md

 - FastAPI supports auto-reload for development.
 - Streamlit automatically refreshes the interface.
 - Refer to `app/utils/logging_config.py` for logging configuration details.
+ - The app launches a background Matrix bot task via `MatrixBot` during FastAPI lifespan; be mindful of async behavior when debugging.